 One of the challenges facing recruiters is that many fleets are looking to hire the same drivers you are.
 You’re in competition for the same small pool of candidates.
 In general, the quicker you recruit, the more likely you are to catch the top drivers.
 The slower you are, the more likely it is that rivals will scoop up your preferred candidates.
 A quick and efficient onboarding process is one of the factors which will help you have the edge over your competitors.
 Onboarding involves the lead to hire process, which is what you implement once you’ve identified a viable candidate willing to sign with you.
-An onboarding process which isn’t efficient could be costing you drivers.
+An onboarding process that isn’t efficient could be costing you drivers.

 To improve your onboarding process, it’s important to understand a concept called lead velocity.
 Lead velocity is a way to measure the length of your onboarding.
 It is a metric that tracks the average number of days it takes to turn a lead into a hire.
 Lead velocity is different across industries.
 According to research by the DHI Group, it takes about 25 days to convert a lead into a hire for the transportation industry.
 This may include employees who aren’t truck drivers, so the number might be a bit skewed.
 Your own lead velocity might end up being longer than that, depending on your budget and resources as a recruiter.
 Lead velocity will also vary based on driver type.
 For example, it’ll take longer to hire an owner-operator than to hire a company driver.